-Many modern systems that house more than eight drives have SAS expander chips on the drive hotswap backplane.
-Similar to network switches, SAS expanders, often allow connection of many SAS devices to a controller with a limited number of SAS lanes.
+Many modern systems that house more than eight drives have SAS expander chips on the drive hot swap backplane.
+Similar to network switches, SAS expanders often allow connection of many SAS devices to a controller with a limited number of SAS lanes.
 Ceph node configurations with SAS expanders are well suited for large capacity-optimized clusters.
-However, when selecting hardware with SAS expanders, consider the impact of:
+However, when selecting hardware with SAS expanders, consider how the following will affect performance:

-- Adding extra latency
+- Adding extra latency.

-- Oversubscribed SAS lanes
+- Oversubscribed SAS lanes.

-- STP overhead of tunneling SATA over SAS
+- Spanning Tree Protocol (STP) overhead of tunneling SATA over SAS

-Because of backplane oversubscription or poor design, some servers used for Ceph deployments have encountered sub-par performance in systems that use SAS expanders, although it is not universally the case.
+Due to backplane oversubscription or poor design, some servers used for Ceph deployments may encounter sub-par performance in systems that use SAS expanders.
 The type of controller, expander, and even brand of drive and firmware all play a part in determining performance.